|

 everything is going to go with me.

-I got done with my chores and, instead of watching The Range Rider
+I got done with my chores and,

 like I usually did, I wrote Sheila another letter, telling her I was still